Check-in Overview

 PepTalk's Check-In

 PepTalk's Team Check-In is a quick, anonymous tool that lets your team share how they're feeling in less than 10 seconds.
-This helps you understand team morale, spot challenges early, and talk action.
+This helps you understand team morale, spot challenges early, and take action.

 Check-In helps you proactively address concerns, boost engagement, and maintain a productive work environment.